lessfantasy/puppet-roundcube/README.md

 Just include the roundcube class and add some hiera definitions....

-Details about the configuration possibilities are documented in the classes.
+Details about the configuration possibilities are documented in the classes or look at the REFERENCE.md file.

 ## Contributing